Uvalde Consolidated Independent School District: 2022 school shooting

 On May 24, 2022, a gunman killed 19 students and two teachers and wounded 17 others at Robb Elementary School.
 On June 3, 2022, UCISD Superintendent Hal Harrel stated that Robb Elementary School would not be reopened and its building demolished, to avoid renewing traumas related to the shooting.

 Police department

 The Uvalde Consolidated Independent School District Police Department is the police force with primary jurisdiction over Uvalde CISD property.

 In February 2020, the district's Board of Trustees approved Pedro "Pete" Arredondo as new Chief of Police of the UCISD Police Department.
 As of 2022, Arredondo commanded a team of six officers.

-Following the Robb Elementary School shooting on May 24, 2022, the Uvalde Consolidated Independent School District Police Department was criticized for its response to the incident.
+Following the Robb Elementary School shooting on May 24, 2022, the Uvalde Consolidated Independent School District Police Department and other responding agencies were criticized for their responses to the incident.

 In early July 2022, Chief of Police Pete Arredondo resigned from his city council position.

 On August 24, 2022, the board of the school district fired Arredondo from his job as police chief by unanimous vote.